 Listen To Article

-Dr Gunnar Heinsohn’s Creation Of The Gods: Sacrifice As The Origin Of Religion tackles the importance of Sacrifice in Religion, tracing it to the days of the earliest Civilization in Ancient Sumer.
+Dr Gunnar Heinsohn’s Creation Of The Gods: Sacrifice As The Origin Of Religion tackles the origins of Human and Blood sacrifice, tracing it to the days of the earliest Civilization in Ancient Sumer.

-According to Dr Heinsohn, the importance of Sacrifice in Religion can be found in the collective Psychological Trauma caused by the Great Deluge i.e. Noah’s Flood once it is understood as an actual Historical event which traumatized the survivors.
+According to Dr Heinsohn, the origins of Religion in Sumer can be found in the collective Psychological Trauma caused by the Great Deluge i.e. Noah’s Flood once it is understood as an actual Historical event which traumatized the survivors.

 It is in this context that the Sumerian King-Priests like Ziusudra (Noah) began the ritual of blood animal sacrifice as a means of appeasing the Gods to prevent disasters such as Comets, Meteors, drought or war.

-With the spread of civilization, the Sacrifice tradition spread across the globe, with Cults being established in Mesoamerica amongst the Maya, Aztec and Inca.
+With the spread of civilization, the Sumerian Human Sacrifice tradition spread across the globe, with Cults being established amongst the Meso American offshoots of the Sumerian/Anunnaki Civilization such as the Maya, Aztec and Inca.